NigelEarle/AWS-CSA-Notes-2018/The-Well-Architected-Framework/README.md

 ### Matched supply and demand

 Try to optimally align supply with demand.
-Dont over provision or under provision, instead as demand grows, so should your supply of compute resources.
+Don't over provision or under provision, instead as demand grows, so should your supply of compute resources.
 Think of things like Autoscaling which scale with demand.

-Similiarly in a server-less context, use services sucha as Lambda that only execute when a request comes in.
+Similarly, in a server-less context, use services such as Lambda that only execute when a request comes in.

 Services such as CloudWatch can also help you keep track as to what your demand is.